GetBack2Basics/TripCrafter/TripHelp.md

 Transport, activities, day trips
 ✨ Discovers local attractions and things to do

+## 🖼️ Discover Pane

+At the top of your dashboard, the Discover section shows up to 3 locations from your itinerary, each cycling through up to 3 images every 10 seconds.
+Use the arrows to scroll through more locations, or let the images cycle automatically.
+As you scroll your itinerary, the Discover pane updates to show relevant locations.
+All images are downloaded in advance for reliability and speed.

 ## 👀 Different Ways to View Your Trip

 ### 📋 Table View